 Primary data are to be prioritised if available, otherwise secondary data shall be used.

-Specific details on data quality requirements are provided for individual life cycle [stages] in paragraphs 8.1.
+Specific details on data quality requirements are provided for individual life cycle stages in paragraphs 8.1.

 Primary data share

 To create visibility on the share of primary data in CFP calculations for vehicle product, a primary data share (PDS) indicator can be defined.
 The PDS is the proportion (percentage) of a (partial) CFP that is derived from primary data.